AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 Meticulously review and validate content against brand guidelines, product documentation, and selected customer segments with [!DNL Create's] built-in reviews and approvals process.
 Solicit reviews, track review comments, and obtain approvals during the creation process.

-See [Activation](/help/user-guide/activation/review-process.md) for more information.
+See [Reviews and approvals](/help/user-guide/approvals/overview.md) for more information.

 ## Tutorials